vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtRole.md

 Get-NsxtRole
 ```

-This example gets all roles in NSX Manager
+This example gets all roles in NSX Manager.